plurb/Aetherwynn-Unstable-Isotopes/Classes/Wizard/Wizard Class.md

 |    10 |   4   |   3   |   3   |   3   |   2   |   -   |   -   |   -   |   -   |
 |    11 |   4   |   3   |   3   |   3   |   2   |   1   |   -   |   -   |   -   |
 |    12 |   4   |   3   |   3   |   3   |   2   |   1   |   -   |   -   |   -   |

+# Class Features

+## Hit Points
+**Hit Points:** 6 + your Constitution modifier per Wizard Level.
+**Hit Dice:** 1d6 per Wizard Level.

+## Proficiencies
+Armor: none
+Weapons: daggers, darts, slings, quarterstaffs, light crossbows
+Tools: none
+Saving Throws: Intelligence, Wisdom
+Skills: Choose `2 + your Intelligence modifier` from Arcana, History, Insight, Investigation, Medicine, Nature, Persuasion, and Religion.

+## Starting Equipment
+You start with the following items, plus anything provided by your background.

+* (a) a quarterstaff or (b) a dagger
+* (a) a component pouch or (b) an arcane focus
+* (a) a scholar's pack or (b) an explorer's pack
+* A spellbook

+## Spellcasting
+*1st-level Wizard Feature*
+As a student of arcane magic, you have a spellbook containing spells that show the first glimmerings of your true power.
+See **spellcasting** for the general rules of spellcasting and the **wizard spell list** for the wizard spell list.

+### Cantrips
+You know three cantrips of your choice from the wizard spell list.
+You learn additional wizard cantrips of your choice at higher levels, as shown in the Cantrips column of the Wizard table.

+### Spellbook
+At 1st level, you have a spellbook containing six 1st-level wizard spells of your choice.
+Your spellbook is the repository of the wizard spells you know, except your cantrips, which are fixed in your mind.

+### Preparing and Casting Spells
+The Wizard table shows how many spell slots you have to cast your wizard spells of 1st level and higher.
+To cast one of these spells, you must expend a slot of the spell's level or higher.
+You regain all expended spell slots when you finish a long rest.

+You prepare the list of wizard spells that are available for you to cast.
+To do so, choose a number of wizard spells from your spellbook equal to your Intelligence modifier + your wizard level (minimum of one spell).
+The spells must be of a level for which you have spell slots.

+For example, if you're a 3rd-level wizard, you have four 1st-level and two 2nd-level spell slots.
+With an Intelligence of 16, your list of prepared spells can include six spells of 1st or 2nd level, in any combination, chosen from your spellbook.
+If you prepare the 1st-level spell magic missile, you can cast it using a 1st-level or a 2nd-level slot.
+Casting the spell doesn't remove it from your list of prepared spells.

+You can change your list of prepared spells when you finish a long rest.
+Preparing a new list of wizard spells requires time spent studying your spellbook and memorizing the incantations and gestures you must make to cast the spell: at least 1 minute per spell level for each spell on your list.

+### Spellcasting Ability
+Intelligence is your spellcasting ability for your wizard spells, since you learn your wizard spells through dedicated study and memorization.
+You use your Intelligence whenever a spell refers to your spellcasting ability.
+In addition, you use your Intelligence modifier when setting the saving throw DC for a wizard spell you cast and when making an attack roll with one.

+Spell save DC = 8 + your proficiency bonus + your Intelligence modifier
+Spell attack modifier = your proficiency bonus + your Intelligence modifier